July 1, 2015

 Mayor James’ frustration was understandable, as only 12.03% of eligible voters turned out for Kansas City’s Mayoral and City Council primary elections in March.
-Turnout at general elections on June 23rd were exactly a percent higher.
-Appealing to his fellow citizens to turnout in greater numbers to vote was not because he was seeking re-election.
+Turnout at general elections on June 23rd was exactly a percent higher.
+Appealing to his fellow citizens to turn out in greater numbers to vote was not because he was seeking re-election.
 His victory, secured with an overwhelming 89% of votes, was a foregone conclusion given his excellent performance and high ratings during his first term.
 He was alluding to a trend occurring in his city and much of America.
 Kansas City election records show a declining voter turnout.
-Even presidential elections, which see higher turnout than local elections due to prolonged and intense media coverage, have also seen incremental decline.
+Even presidential elections, which see higher turnout than local elections due to prolonged and intense media coverage, have also seen an incremental decline.

-I learned Kansas City residents age 60 and above turnout in higher numbers for local elections than those below age 30.
+I learned Kansas City residents age 60 and above turn out in higher numbers for local elections than those below age 30.
 So beyond the act of voting, I sensed the Mayor was also expressing concerns about citizens, especially the younger generation, becoming less engaged in civic life.
 Not playing their part to build an even brighter future for the city and country.

 I observed the primary and general elections courtesy of the Kansas City Board of Election Commissioners.
 As I watched the final ballots being counted on June 23rd, I was taken back to the night of March 24th, 2008, to the Election Commission Office of my country, Bhutan, where the final votes for our first historic parliamentary elections were being tallied.
 That night represented Bhutan’s peaceful transition from a monarchy to becoming the world’s youngest democracy.
 The next morning, the Chief Election Commissioner (CEC) of Bhutan declared to a large gathering of national and foreign media that 79.45% of voters had turned out to vote in their first democratically elected parliamentarians.